althealouise/alcruzProject-Types-of-Functions/README.md

 4. Confirm the transaction in the Remix simulator.
 5. After deployment, you can interact with the contract using the following functions:
 - balanceOf(address account): Returns the token balance of the specified address.
-- transfer(address recipient, uint256 amount): Transfers tokens to the specified address.
+- transfer(address recipient, uint256 amount): Transfers tokens from the caller's address to the recipient's address.
+- mint(address to, uint256 amount) public onlyOwner: Mints new tokens and assigns them to the specified address.
+Can only be called by the contract owner.
-- approve(address spender, uint256 amount): Approves the specified address to spend a certain amount of tokens on behalf of the message sender.
+- burn(uint256 amount) public: Burns a specific amount of tokens from the caller's balance.
-- allowance(address owner, address spender): Returns the remaining number of tokens that the spender is allowed to spend on behalf of the owner.
-- transferFrom(address sender, address recipient, uint256 amount): Transfers tokens from one address to another using the allowance mechanism.

 ## Sample Interaction
-1. Check Balance:
-- In the "Deployed Contracts" section, click on the balanceOf function.
-- Enter the address you want to check the balance of and click "Call".
+1. **Check Balance**: Use the `balanceOf` function to check the token balance of an address.
-2. Transfer Tokens:
-- Click on the transfer function.
-- Enter the recipient's address and the amount of tokens to transfer.
+2. **Mint Tokens**: Call the `mint` function with the recipient's address and the amount of tokens to mint.
+Only the contract owner can call this function.
-- Click "Transact" and confirm the transaction in MetaMask.
-3. Approve Tokens:
-- Click on the approve function.
-- Enter the spender's address and the amount of tokens to approve.
+3. **Burn Tokens**: Call the `burn` function with the amount of tokens to burn from the caller's balance.
-- Click "Transact" and confirm the transaction in MetaMask.
-4. Transfer Tokens Using Allowance:
-- Click on the transferFrom function.
-- Enter the sender's address, recipient's address, and the amount of tokens to transfer.
+4. **Transfer Tokens**: Call the `transfer` function with the recipient's address and the amount of tokens to transfer from the caller's balance.
-- Click "Transact" and confirm the transaction in MetaMask.

 ## Author
 Althea Louise C. Cruz